 Note: The diet order may be labeled differently or may not be available from dialog appears before the Diet Order dialog.
-You must complete the encounter information dialog before proceeding.
+You must complete the

 Note: If encounter information has not been entered, the encounter information

 4. Select the Additional Order tab.